wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DataScienceAI-Course-List.md

 ## PyTorch

+- [Pytorch Examples](https://github.com/pytorch/examples): A set of examples around pytorch in Vision, Text, Reinforcement Learning, etc.

+- [PyTorch Tutorial #Project#](https://github.com/yunjey/pytorch-tutorial): This repository provides tutorial code for deep learning researchers to learn PyTorch.
+In the tutorial, most of the models were implemented with less than 30 lines of code.
+Before starting this tutorial, it is recommended to finish Official Pytorch Tutorial.

 ## Keras

 - [2015-Trained image classification models for Keras #Project#](https://github.com/fchollet/deep-learning-models): Keras code and weights files for popular deep learning models.